amarkum/interview-refresher-java-bigdata/README.md

 ## Resources
 1. Images - Contains Images for various usage - for Image in for README.md, etc.
-2. Notes - Contains an overall notes of Java, Big Data, Hive, Interview Questions etc.
+2. Notes - Contains an overall notes of Java, Big Data, SQL, Interview Questions etc.

 #### Please feel free to send a Pull Request to the repository.